James R Tumusiime: See also

 In 2016, he published an article in New Vision about elections: "we can't ignore success".
 He was also the author of a book titled Uganda's presidents - An illustrated Biography.

 He also wrote UnGrateful Mothers.
 He also has a book titled A directory of Uganda's Sixth parliament 1986-2001.

-He has written a book of proverbs,Entanda y'omugambi w'Orunyankore-Rukiga, published in 2007, by Fountain Publishers of Kampala, Uganda.
+He has written a book of proverbs in the Nyankole language, Entanda y'omugambi w'Orunyankore-Rukiga, published in 2007, by Fountain Publishers of Kampala, Uganda.
+It is accessible online on via Archive.org.